 Temporary Housing.
 Tents, trailers, campers, or other temporary housing located on private property with the permission of the property owner shall not create a public health nuisance but may be used as a dwelling unit on a Temporary Basis provided that wastewater discharges are in accordance with the Davis County Board of Health Wastewater Regulation.
 Exemptions may be granted by the Department.

-Standard for Units Closed to Occupancy
+Standards for Units Closed to Occupancy

 It shall be unlawful for any Person to violate this Standard for Units Closed to Occupancy.

-If Potable Water is not available in accordance with this regulation, safe drinking water shall be brought from off premises for drinking and sanitary purposes.
+Authorized Activities.
+Subject to the restrictions set forth in subsection 5.7.2 Restrictions, the Owner, Tenant, or their agents may actively engage in the following authorized activities.

+Remediating violations of the Davis County Board of Health Housing Regulation.

+Removing personal items.

+Restrictions.
+The following restrictions apply to Units Closed to Occupancy, including during authorized activities.

 A Person may not prepare or eat food in the Unit.